tiffinihyatt/backend-something-borrowed/README.md

 ### Browse + Add to Cart

-Users can also view listing details and add items to their shopping cart.
+Users can browse all listings, view details for a single listing, and add items to their shopping cart.
 Adding an item to one's shopping cart toggles the item's availability and removes that item from the "Browse" view.
 When a user removes an item from their cart, the availability is toggled again and the item becomes visible in the "Browse" view.

 <img width="261" alt="sb - browse view" src="https://user-images.githubusercontent.com/95541002/199757803-b2e210c9-c97f-4d7a-af02-d3f3ac9f2914.png"><img width="261" alt="sb - detailed listing view" src="https://user-images.githubusercontent.com/95541002/199759592-5fa801fe-7959-430e-88ed-cd69ebf9bf47.png"><img width="262" alt="sb - shopping cart" src="https://user-images.githubusercontent.com/95541002/199759970-2027a9c8-2626-4ddf-be0d-8e12310f3aa4.png">